 I was recently asked to rebar an extended section of a score containing various time signatures 4/4, 2/4, 3/4 into 3/2 time.
 Fortunately, what could have been a hugely labor intensive and messy operation became a whole lot easier in Finale, thanks to Jari Williamsson’s “JW Meter and Rhythm” plugin.
 This plugin consolidates quite a number of useful operations related to meter and rhythm into one suite.

-“JW Meter & Rhythm” version 1.08 adds several powerful tasks related to tuplets:
+“JW Meter & Rhythm” features several powerful tasks related to tuplets:

-- Tuplets/Merge task, where adjacent tuplets can be merged (such as 2 triples into 1 sixtuplet)
+- Tuplets/Merge task, where adjacent tuplets can be merged (such as 2 triplets into 1 sixtuplet)

-- Tuplets/Split task, where tuplets can be splitted
+- Tuplets/Split task, where tuplets can be split.

 - Tuplets / Rests task, where tuplets rests can be controlled.